 Every drop of water that we extract from the springs is now used at least seven times, to reduce water waste – to cool worts, to supply the shell and tube condenser, pre-heating the wash still, heating our LPG to vaporise it, adding water to the mash tuns, flushing out the worts cooler and lines, and finally, to clean the washbacks.

 Not to mention.
 We still use our original style copper pot stills and worms to condense the vaporised alcohol (which is very rare these days).
 Ironically, it’s these traditional techniques which help to create the distinctive, modern flavour.

 The whisky is aged in American and Spanish oak barrels, previously used to mature either bourbon or sherry.
 The casks are rested quietly in dunnage warehouses.
 A warehouse that we recently built – nice, clean and modern, it used old stone from our former warehouse, that we, unfortunately, had to replace.
 Here, the thick granite walls make for a stable temperature, which helps to give us a nice consistent dram.
 In the warehouse you’ll find a bespoke stained glass window showing off our pagoda – it’s a nod to our traditions and looks like it could have easily been there for the past 125 years, but in reality, it’s relatively new.
 To this day, our distillery continues to embody a modern distillery.

 Like anCnoc itself, our Distillery Manager, Gordon Bruce, is something of a character.
-When it comes to making anCnoc, Gordon and his ‘Men of Knock’, as they’re known locally, are relentless in their pursuit of perfection.
+When it comes to making anCnoc, Gordon and the distillery team, are relentless in their pursuit of perfection.